 - If two weeks after mailing the second request the program has not received a response, the HCT/HGB screening will be performed by the health staff with signed parent permission.

-- When a determination has been made that the participant has not been screened for iron deficiency or the results of a previous screening cannot be obtained, NOCAC health staff will perform the HCT/HGB screening, the following will be adhered to:
+- When a determination has been made that the participant has not been screened for iron deficiency or the results of a previous screening cannot be obtained, NOCAC Health/Safety Manager will perform the HCT/HGB screening, the following will be adhered to:

 - A finger stick lead screening will be performed by licensed personnel or health staff who have been trained and show proficiency in this skill.